jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----

-References to the name Temp within the procedure would access the local variable; references to Temp outside the procedure would access the public variable.
+References to the name Temp within the procedure might access the local variable; references to Temp outside the procedure might access the public variable.
 The module-level variable can be accessed from within the procedure by qualifying the variable with the module name

 -----